home product info customer service search

 Stainless steel, Type 303

 Recommended for GC use and general purpose connections, combining excellent machining characteristics with good resistance to corrosion and high temperature oxidation.
 Susceptible to attach by chlorides, iodides, and bromides.
+For:

-For Valco fittings and ferrules.
+Valco fittings

-Stainless steel, Gold-plated
+Stainless steel, gold-plated

 Improved inertness and high-integrity sealing for applications such as ultra pure gas analysis.
+For:

-For Valco fittings and ferrules.
+Valco fittings

 Electroformed nickel (EFNI)

 We electroplate pure nickel over a diamond drawn mandrel in a continuous process, then carefully separate and remove the mandrel from the tubing.
 The result is an extremely inert and smooth (1-2 microinch finish) interior surface.
 It is widely used for transfer lines, since it minimizes the potential for carryover or cross contamination often found with mill drawn Nickel 200, due to its rough interior surface.
 Unlike glass or silica-lined stainless, EFNI can easily accept tight bends and cutting without heating, and does not release damaging glass fragments or silica particles.
 Electroformed nickel has more in common with fused silica than drawn nickel tubing in terms of surface inertness and smoothness.
+For:

 Hastelloy C® series